ppy/osu-wiki/news/2024/2024-08-19-the-followpoint-motion-the-ultimate-catcher.md

 ::ExGon::{ user=214187 } was for sure my main inspiration for a long time (and still is).

-And my current one would be ::ArMa79::{ user=4982799 } and [Dahcreeper](https://osu.ppy.sh/users/6926006).
+And my current one would be ::ArMa79::{ user=4982799 } and ::Dahcreeper::{ user=6926006 }.
 They are definitely the ones who helped me become better and let me go further by competing with me and pushing my limits.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>